hanshendrickx/trydjangov1/README.md

 The 'title' is the place where we can indicate the list of columns.
 You have to CTRL-C and restart the server to view the changes!!!!!!!!!!

+Video 22
+STEP 1
-Video 22 Create search form in base.html
+Create search form in base.html
 --------------------------------
         <h1>Hello World</h1>
         <form action=''>